Shri Manik Prabhu Devasthanam: Mahasamadhi

 The next day was Ekadashi, the eleventh day of the month.
-For Hindus it is one of the most auspicious day.
-This 29th day of the month of November 1865 was the day on which Srhi Prabhu had decided to take Samadhi and merge His Self with the Supreme Self.
-Before samadhi He called two sons of His brother Narisimha and blessed them and thus the line of succession to the Gadi (spiritual seat) was laid down for all to know.
-He made the elder one Manohar the successor to Gadi by transferring His Eternal Energy to him.
+For Hindus it is one of the most auspicious days.
+This 29th day of the month of November 1865 was the day on which Srhi Prabhu had decided to take samadhi and merge his Self with the Supreme Self.
+Before samadhi he called two sons of His brother Narisimha and blessed them and thus the line of succession to the Gadi (spiritual seat) was laid down for all to know.
+He made the elder one Manohar the successor to Gadi by transferring his Eternal Energy to him.
 Thus the Guru-Parampara of Shri Manik Prabhu Sampradya was established for all time to come.
-The successors to the Gadi (spiritual seat) after Shri Manik Prabhu took Samadhi are: